-The fundamental notion of non-abelian generalized cohomology gained recognition in algebraic topology as the non-abelian Poincaré-dual to "factorization homology", and in theoretical physics as providing flux-quantization for non-linear Gauß laws.
-However, already the archetypical example - unstable Cohomotopy, first studied almost a century ago by Pontrjagin - may remain underappreciated as a cohomology theory.
+The fundamental notion of non-abelian generalized cohomology gained recognition in algebraic topology as the non-abelian Poincaré-dual to "factorization homology", and in theoretical physics as providing fluxquantization for non-linear Gauß laws.
+However, already the archetypical example - unstable Cohomotopy, first studied almost a century ago by Pontrjagin - has remained underappreciated as a cohomology theory and has only recently received attention as a flux-quantizaton law ("Hypothesis H").